Diagnosing Podiatric Vascular Diseases

 What is Peripheral Arterial Disease?

 PAD is a condition in which blood flow to the arteries of the legs is blocked, leading to insufficient circulation.
 A number of complications arise with the lack of blood and oxygen to the extremities, and early detection is key to correcting and treating the condition.
-At Premier Foot and Ankle in Far North Dallas, our podiatrists use the latest non-invasive technology to diagnose PAD.
+At Premier Foot and Ankle, our podiatrists use the latest non-invasive technology to diagnose PAD.
 The PADnet system screens for chronic venous insufficiency and can be crucial to those at high risk for PAD, including diabetics.

 Peripheral arterial disease presents as typical issues seen with legs and feet.
 Those suffering the condition may experience one or more of the following: